Aceinna/docs_openrtk/useOpenRTK/PC.rst

      .. code-block:: bash

-            ./ans-devices -nolog 0
+            ./ans-devices -r

    - or

      .. code-block:: python

             cd ./python-openimu/
-            python main.py -nolog 0
+            python main.py -r

+   where "-r" means raw data logging.
 A "data" folder is generated under the path of the command line and the following binary files are logged inside this foder.
 The contents of "USER" and "DEBUG" com port output are different between Apps

    - *user_<time>.bin*: USER com port output